stts-se/tillstudpub/audio_streaming/README.md

 To start the server, change directory to `audio_streaming` and run

- `go run . `
+ `go run cmd/server/main.go`

-(or use a precompiled executable from here: https://github.com/stts-se/tillstudpub/releases).
+If you prefer precompiled executables, use the `server` command from a published release: https://github.com/stts-se/tillstudpub/releases.

 Clients:

 * JavaScript: Point your browser to http://localhost:7651

-* `Go` command line client: See folder `gocli`
+* `Go` command line client: See folder `cmd/client`

-You can use `gocli` to stream audio output via the sox `play` command:
+You can use the Go client to stream audio output via the sox `play` command:

-   `rec -r 48000 -t flac -c 2 - 2> /dev/null  | go run gocli/main.go -channels 2 -sample_rate 48000 -encoding flac -host 127.0.0.1 -port 7651 -`
+   `rec -r 48000 -t flac -c 2 - 2> /dev/null  | go run cmd/client/main.go -channels 2 -sample_rate 48000 -encoding flac -host 127.0.0.1 -port 7651 -`

-Instead of `go run`, you can use a precompiled executable from here: https://github.com/stts-se/tillstudpub/releases.
+Instead of using `go run`, you can use the `client` command from a published release: https://github.com/stts-se/tillstudpub/releases.

 End the recording with `CTRL-c`.